u4507075/snomed_icd10_mapping/README.md

 ## Materials and methods
 ### Meterials
-5 csv files that were used to create the algorithm are as follows:
+5 csv files that were used to create the algorithm as following:
 #### 1. discharge_summary.csv
 This file is the collection of physicians' discharge dischrage summary in Maharaj Nakorn Chiang Mai Hospital.
 The file contains discharge summary notes, icd-10 codes and terms that were made by physicians.
 #### 2. abnormality.csv